sguox002/leetcode/leetcode-all.md

 ->>

 ## math
+<<-330	Patching Array    		34.8%	Hard
+given a sorted array, add/patch elements to the array such that any number in [1,n] can be formed by the sum of some elements in the array, return min number of patches required.
+        //the fastest way to go to n without leaving out any number
+        //if the smaller subproblem  solves from 1 to m, then add a number m+1, it solves the problem from 1 to 2m+1
+        //the greedy choice is the smaller subproblem's sum+1 ->>

 <<-335	Self Crossing    		28.5%	Hard
 you are given an array distance to go counter-clockwise. first at (0,0) facing north. check if the path cross itself.